LeibTon/emglish/README.md

-# emglish - A New Vocabulary
+# Emglish - A New Vocabulary
 ### Just for Fun.

 ## What is it?
-#### The vocabulary is made by changing or inerting 'm' into english ords at appropriate position
+#### The vocabulary is made by changing or inserting 'm' into english words at appropriate position.

 ## Rules for new vocabulary:-